neotree/neotree-editor/README.md

 - Create file: `.env`
 - Copy and paste the content in `.env-example` into the new file
-- Change the values to your needs
+- Change the `.env` values to your needs

+**Get `Firebase SDK` from values: https://console.firebase.google.com/project/_/settings/serviceaccounts/adminsdk**

+**Get `Firebase Admin SDK` from values: https://console.firebase.google.com/project/_/settings/serviceaccounts/adminsdk**

 ## Scripts